zeitgeistpm/zeitgeist/README.md

   hybrid on-chain and off-chain trading.
 - [prediction-markets](./zrml/prediction-markets) - The core implementation of the
   prediction market logic for creating and resolving markets.
-- [shares](./zrml/shares) - Implementation of tradable and transferrable shares of prediction market outcomes.
 - [simple-disputes](./zrml-simple-disputes) - Simple disputes selects the last dispute
   after a predetermined amount of disputes as the canonical outcome.
 - [swaps](./zrml/swaps) - An implementation of liquidity pools that allows any user to provide liquidity to the pool or swap assets in and out of the pool.
 The market maker that is traded against is either a Constant Function Market Maker (CFMM) or a Rikiddo Market Maker.
-- [rikiddo](./zrml/rikiddo) - [Rikiddo][rikiddo] is our novel market scoring rule.
-It
-  is an extension of the [Liquidity Sensitive Market Scoring Rule (LS-LMSR)][ls-lmsr]. it will be used by the market maker to determine the prices for swaps.
+- [primitives](./zrml/primitives) - Contains custom and common types, traits and constants.
+- [rikiddo](./zrml/rikiddo) - The module contains a completely modular implementation of our novel market scoring rule [Rikiddo][rikiddo].
+It also offer a pallet, that other pallets can use to utilize the Rikiddo market scoring rule.
+Rikiddo can be used by the automated market maker to determine swap prices.

 ## How to Build Nodes